Sunday, February 15, 2026

 It was a research program.

 Legitimate research questions, well thought out, properly scoped, organized into a coherent agenda with clear methodological approaches.
 I sat there staring at my screen.
-I did not feel that I was a professor advising a student and making some progress.
+I did not feel like I was a professor advising a student and making some progress.
 It felt like we were in reality two grad students who had been goofing around with half-baked ideas, and then our wise, respected senior professor walked into the room, sat down, and said: "OK, here's how research is actually done.
 Here's how you think about this.
 Here's how you organize your work."

 Not a helpful assistant anymore.
 Claude was setting the agenda this time around.
 It was the senior colleague.
 It was the advisor.